 In 2020, we received the B Corporation certification with an ambition to use our business as a force for good.
+And although we have been qualified as a Service with Minor Environmental Footprint, we still decided to be fully aware of our impact.

 It’s been a few months since we declared it.
 Today, we are happy to share that we have completed this part of the journey – and that’s an important step.
 We took the challenge and identified our CO2 emission sources and any information that could help us measure our impact.